 Example: Casually talking about your health condition (including pregnancy) and how things are going so well, you’re thrilled, etc., etc. Why it is problematic: What I’ve noticed about health issues is that when things are good, people talk….when things are not, then people are quiet.
 Seriously.
 When is the last time you’ve heard office banter about someone who discovered a tumor in their body or someone talking about how they are having difficulties conceiving?
 Solution: It is best to talk about health issues in private conversations…with co-workers who you know are either not dealing with similar issues, or who have specifically said that they appreciate being your cheerleader.

+Sometimes a coworking space Singapore with a possibility to work on your own without sharing the space with anyone sounds a good idea.
 Nobody wants to walk on eggshells and constantly watch what they say.
 But we should definitely be sensitive and understanding…and take 2 seconds of extra time to consider how what we say can impact someone else.
 It does take maturity…since you have to give up the ability to speak without restraint.
 But in the long run it is worth it in order to maintain a harmonious working environment.